rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

     - `control-u` clear the line of text
     - `command k` clear the window
     - `ls` - make sure you're still in the right directory
+    - `code .` to open your file in VS Code and try out your new extensions and shortcuts!

 <hr>